Shaguftaseraj/avaxFunction/README.md

     mint(address to, uint256 balance): Mint new tokens.

     burn(uint256 balance): Burn tokens from your balance.

+    transfer: Allows token holders to transfer their tokens to another address.

   xv.
 Click the respective buttons for each function, fill in the required parameters, and execute the transactions.